crs268/ADA-Application/README.md

 ◆ Exhibited quality problem-solving and decision-making skills

 Visage Creative Business Services — Mesa, AZ
-Executive Assistant/Copywriter, 2011-2013
+**Executive Assistant/Copywriter**, 2011-2013
-Visual marketing with an emphasis on branding for businesses and custom graphic design
+*Visual marketing with an emphasis on branding for businesses and custom graphic design*
 >◆ Provided creative copy to design team
 ◆ Offered administrative support to upper level management: setting appointments and managing calendar
 ◆ Daily use of Microsoft Office; Adobe Acrobat and Creative Suite, and Quickbooks